5 Ways to Use Recruitment Marketing to Get Ahead of the Game

 Once the passive candidate data is in the system, recruiters can use talent pools to manage specific groups of candidates by function (e.g., sales, engineering, G&A).
 They can personalize their candidates' experience based on their relevant interests.

 And better yet, CRM tools offer an amazing opportunity to seed branded content in the form of scheduled email campaigns.
 The campaigns are curated to include information such as career opportunities, networking event registration, company information, and newsletters.

 Both talent organizations and job seekers see the benefits of recruitment marketing.
-Of the HR professionals surveyed, 76% felt their organizations received a strong ROI from using recruitment marketing and/or CRM technology.
-71% of job seekers contend that it’s an effective way to identify, attract, and engage top talent.
+Of the HR professionals surveyed, 76 percent felt their organizations received a strong ROI from using recruitment marketing and/or CRM technology.
+71 percent of job seekers contend that it’s an effective way to identify, attract, and engage top talent.

 Yet there is a major disconnect between the value placed on recruitment marketing and the tools that organizations are actually implementing to make it successful.

 The reality is that many talent acquisition teams can’t seem to get a recruitment marketing program off the ground.
-Data shows that the HR department controls recruitment marketing investments at 61% of companies, yet only 44% actually feel equipped to own it.
+Data shows that the HR department controls recruitment marketing investments at 61 percent of companies, yet only 44 percent actually feel equipped to own it.